safe-global/safe-apps-sdk/guides/drain-safe-app/01-introduction.md

 # Help

 If you need help, you can reach Gnosis Safe developers in the #safe-developers channel in https://chat.gnosis.io/ or create a discussion in https://github.com/gnosis/safe-apps-sdk/discussions.

+Let's jump into the next section - [Bootstrap the Safe App](/guides/drain-safe-app/02-bootstrap-the-app.md)